runemadsen/runemadsen-2012/writings/printing-code/index.md

 * [Elements of Typographic Style by Robert Bringhurst](http://amzn.to/17cWk9)
 * The Art of Color by Josef Albers

+*Before the first class*: Setup Git and clone down the repo.

 Week 1: Hello World
 -------------------

->“Beauty is a function, after all, of any relevant visual message.
-Just as prose can be dull and straight-forward or well edited and lyrical, so too can a utilitarian object be designed to be more than just simply what it is” (intro, design elements)
+> "Beauty is a function, after all, of any relevant visual message.
+Just as prose can be dull and straight-forward or well edited and lyrical, so too can a utilitarian object be designed to be more than just simply what it is" (intro, design elements)

-#### Readings for this week
+### Readings for this week

 First essay in Graphic Design History? - talk about how tied design is to technology, why not use computer?